 The FDA has also approved a reduced-strength version of orlistat (Alli) that's sold over-the-counter, without a prescription.
 Alli is not approved for children.
 This medication works the same as prescription-strength orlistat and is meant only to supplement — not replace — a healthy diet and regular exercise.

 Lorcaserin (Belviq).
-Lorcaserin is a long-term weight-loss drug approved by the FDA for adults in 2012 that is expected to be available sometime in 2013.
+Lorcaserin is a long-term weight-loss drug approved by the FDA for adults in 2012.
 It works by affecting chemicals in your brain that help decrease your appetite and make you feel full, so you eat less.
 Your doctor will carefully monitor your weight loss while taking lorcaserin.
 If you don't lose about 5 percent of your total body weight within 12 weeks of taking lorcaserin, it's unlikely the drug will work for you and the medication should be stopped.

 Side effects of lorcaserin include headaches, dizziness, fatigue, nausea, dry mouth and constipation.
 Rare but serious side effects include a chemical imbalance (serotonin syndrome), suicidal thoughts, psychiatric problems, and problems with memory or comprehension.
 Pregnant women shouldn't take lorcaserin.

 Phentermine-topiramate (Qsymia).
 This weight-loss medication is a combination drug approved by the FDA for long-term use in adults.
 Qsymia combines phentermine, a weight-loss drug prescribed for short-term use, with topiramate, a medication that's used to control seizures.
 Your doctor will monitor your weight loss while taking the drug.
 If you don't lose at least 3 percent of your body weight within 12 weeks of starting treatment, your doctor may suggest either stopping use of Qsymia or increasing your dose, depending on your condition.